justinfagnani/mixwith.js/README.md

 }
 ```

-`mixwith` preserves the object-oriented inheritance properties that classes provide, like method overriding and `super` calls, while letting you compose classes out of mixins without being constrained to a single inheritance hierarchy, and without monkey-patching or copying.
+## Advantages of subclass factories over typical JavaScript mixins

-### Advantages of subclass factories over typical JavaScript mixins
+Subclass factory style mixins preserve the object-oriented inheritance properties that classes provide, like method overriding and `super` calls, while letting you compose classes out of mixins without being constrained to a single inheritance hierarchy, and without monkey-patching or copying.

 #### Method overriding that just works